ACCESS-NRI/oasis3-mct/pyoasis/docs/index.rst

 except ``put`` which, in the case of pyOASIS, accepts only a single field.

-All these functions are tested, at the level of the Python wrapper, using pytest whereas they are tested, while running OASIS, by the examples.
+These functions are all tested, at the level of the Python wrapper, using pytest whereas they are tested, while running OASIS, by the examples.
 All these tests cans be executed by the command described in section 2.3.